Click tabs for more information

 - Göcek - Board your private gulet!

-Enjoy three days aboard a traditional Turkish gulet, or private yacht, sailing along the fabled Turquoise Coast and dropping anchor in quiet coves, discovering sheltered beaches and calling at small harbor towns.
+Enjoy three days aboard a Turkish gulet, a traditional wooden sailboat, sailing along the fabled Turquoise Coast and dropping anchor in quiet coves, discovering sheltered beaches and calling at small harbor towns.
 Originally the land of the ancient Lydians (685-547 B.C.E.), the region was later colonized by the Greeks and the Romans.
 Along the way kids will love snorkeling and swimming in the warm waters.

 - Morning sail in the Gulf of Fethiye